16 apps and tools that help CEOs stay productive and successful

 For staying in touch

 You may find Slack equal parts productivity tool and productivity killer.
 But for many CEOs, Slack remains the simplest way to communicate with their teams.
-“I’m a huge fan of Slack,” says Jessica Matthews, the CEO of energy startup Uncharted Power.
+“I’m a huge fan of Slack,” says Jessica O. Matthews, the CEO of energy startup Uncharted Power.
 “It reduces email and allows for an ‘instant message’ form of communication that we find to be highly effective.”

 For the team at cannabis startup Flow Kana–as at many companies–Slack serves as a way to bridge the gap between far-flung colleagues.
 “We have a team spread throughout the state of California in roles ranging from trimming and processing, to manufacturing, to sales and corporate operations,” says Flow Kana CEO Michael Steinmetz.
 “In addition to daily communications, we’ve found Slack unifies us in many ways, bringing our team in different locations and job types closer together.”